 “Stop apologizing!”
-Enoch snapped, even though that was exactly what he had asked for by complaining.
-It felt like that was all she’d been doing since she met him.
-However, Madeline was not the one who jumped at the first chance of civilization and was not the one who blew their cover in town ,“Look, this is mostly your fault, but it’s also a little bit of mine.
-We’re in this together now and you shouldn’t be the only one apologizing.”
+Enoch snapped, even though that was exactly what he’d asked for by complaining.
+It felt like that was all she’d done since they’d met.
+Apologize to him.
+However, Madeline was not the one who jumped at the first chance of civilization.
+She didn’t lure him there either.
+He’d promised to take her home.
+“Look, this is mostly your fault, but it’s also a little bit of mine.
+We’re in this together now.
+You shouldn’t be the only one apologizing.”

 “Thanks…” Madeline smiled.
-He had not said it directly, but she knew Enoch had just come as close as he probably ever would to try and apologize for his rudeness.
+He had not said it directly, but she knew Enoch had just come as close as he probably ever would to try and apologize for his callous behavior.
 It wasn’t the greatest of apologies, but he was trying at least.
-Enoch was attempting to reach out to her.
-Just a little bit.
+She helped him back onto his feet, “Let’s keep walking.”

-“You could maybe tell me about your friends and family.
-I was prattling on about my life earlier, but I don’t know a thing about yours.” she replied, a curiously hopeful rise in her tone.
+“Well, I was prattling on about my life earlier, but I don’t know the first thing about yours.” she replied, a curiously hopeful rise in her tone.
 They had spent the past several hours together, but it felt like they hadn’t discussed anything beyond the woods and their journey through it.
 All this time talking about getting home, but not about what was waiting for them when they got there.

 “No friends?!
 How can you have no friends?”

-“Well, I’ve done a hell of a lot more then just distract you,” she reasoned, with a bit of a laugh.
-And, just for a moment, Madeline thought she heard the oddest little sound from the other side of the thick stone wall.
-Enoch had laughed too.
+“Well, I’ve done a hell of a lot more than just distract you,” she reasoned, with a bit of a laugh.
+And, just for a moment, Madeline thought she heard the oddest little sound escape him.
+Enoch might’ve laughed at her.
 “Does this mean I can be your friend?”

 “You really don’t want that.
-I’ll treat you bad and make you cry.”
+I’m pretty shit at listening and I’ll probably say something to make you cry.”